alexander-schranz/AWS-Elastic-Beanstalk-PHP-Symfony-Example/README.md

 ### Deploy locally

-You can deploy when you have eb installed (MAC `brew install awsebcli`) via:
+You can deploy when you have eb installed (MacOS `brew install awsebcli`) via:

 ```bash
 eb init "Your Application Name" --platform "PHP 8.0 running on 64bit Amazon Linux 2" --region=eu-central-1 --profile=eb-cli